TheElevatedOne/kde5-rice-themes/README.md

-# kde5-rice-themes
+# kde5-rice-theme
 > **Repo for theme files and config for my KDE Plasma 5.27 Rice**<br>
-> This theme started from me lining the Aritim Dark Plasma theme.
+> This theme started from me liking the Aritim Dark Plasma theme.
+### Disclaimer:
+- Any `Install dir` path is for a local package (**for Ubuntu** eg. installed via apt, .deb file or built from source)
+- I don't know flatpak and snap config dirs since I don't use them that often
 ---
 ## Navigation
 - [**Previews**](#previews)